-When encounter a critisim, applying three tools could help to become detached with personal feelings.
-One might say, "Programming language A is better than B.".
-When we apply to the optimized thinking process:
+When encountering criticism, applying three tools could help to become detached with personal feelings.
+One might say, “Programming language A is better than B.”, When we apply to the optimized thinking process:

-- Personal or Impersonal: It's not a personal statement, it's not critiaizing your current toolset or any personal preferences.
+- Personal or Impersonal: It’s not a personal statement.
+It’s not criticising your current toolset or any personal preferences.

-- Specific or General: The statement is really general about a programming language, it does not apply or critisize anything specific to your existing work.
+- Specific or General: The statement is general about a programming language.
+It does not apply or criticise anything specific to your existing work.

 - Temporary or Permanent: Again, there’s nothing mentioned about time and scenario when the programming language A is better, it’s a general statement rather than personal.

-When encunter a success, apply three tools and explaining that they are more personal, specific and permanent.
-One might say, "It's a great progress you've produced in the past few days."
+When encountering a success, apply three tools and explaining that they are more personal, specific and permanent.
+One might say, “It’s great progress you’ve produced in the past few days.”

-- Personal or Impersonal: It's a compliment to "my personal" success, including with with team members
+- Personal or Impersonal: It’s a compliment to “my personal” success, including with team members

-- Specific or General: It's a general compliment that acknowlege "I" have been doing good work
+- Specific or General: It’s a general compliment that acknowledges “I” have been doing good work

 - Temporary or Permanent: It’s a permanent success and “I” can achieve this again

-When offering praise or criticism to others, the tool can also help crafting your words to make sure that:
+When offering praise or criticism to others, the tool can also help to craft your words to make sure that:

-- a praise creates confidents for others, it's personal, general and permanent
+- Praise creates confidence for others, it is personal, general and permanent

 The book is quite lengthy to read.
-Reg Braithwaite produced a great summary of the book on Github.
-If you prefer experencing the research and thinking process, I would recommended to read and execise Dr. Seligman's book Learnt Optimism.
+Reg Braithwaite produced a valuable summary of the book on Github.
+If you prefer experiencing the research and thinking process, I would recommend to read and exercise Dr. Seligman’s book Learnt Optimism.